 On each trial of the experiment, two sequences of silence were presented successively.
-In one of the sequences, the ambient noise was interrupted by a single continuous silence (the one-silence sequence).
+In one of the sequences, the ambient noise was interrupted by a single continuous silence (the onesilence sequence).
 In the other sequence, the ambient noise was interrupted by two discrete silences separated by a brief period of noise resumption (the two-silences sequence).
 The noise resumption in two-silences sequences was always 1/9th of the total duration of the sequence.
 The order of sequence presentation was counterbalanced within subjects.
-Each trial began with an immersion period of 5 s, after which subjects heard an announcer say "one," followed 1 s later by the presentation of the first silence sequence.
-Then, 3 s after the end of the first sequence, subjects heard the announcer say "two," followed 1 s later by the presentation of the second silence sequence.
-Next, 2 s after the end of the second sequence, a prompt appeared on the screen asking the subject to press the "1" key if the first sequence was longer or press the "2" key if the second sequence was longer.
+Each trial began with an immersion period of 5s, after which subjects heard an announcer say "one", followed 1s later by the presentation of the first silence sequence.
+3s after the end of the first sequence, subjects heard the announcer say "two", followed 1s later by the presentation of the second silence sequence.
+2s after the end of the second sequence, a prompt appeared on the screen asking the subject to press the "1" key if the first sequence was longer or press the "2" key if the second sequence was longer.
 The next trial began once the subject responded.
 During the instruction phase, subjects were explicitly told (using both text and graphical illustrations) that their task was to compare the durations of the whole sequences, not just the durations of the silences.
-To ensure that subjects understood their task, they were required to complete two "easy" practice trials (in which one sequence was 1.125 s long and the other sequence was 4.5 s long) during the instruction phase.
+To ensure that subjects understood their task, they were required to complete two 'easy' practice trials (in which one sequence was 1.125s long and the other sequence was 4.5s long) during the instruction phase.
 If they answered wrongly, they were reminded of the instructions and had to attempt the same practice trial again.
 Subjects had to answer both practice trials correctly before they could start the actual experiment.
 If they failed any practice trial three times, subjects were disqualified from the study.

 In the actual experiment, there were three trial types, appearing in the experiment with equal frequency and in random order: trials in which the one-silence sequence was longer than the two-silences sequence (single-longer trials), trials in which the two-silences sequence was longer than the one-silence sequence (double-longer trials), and trials in which both sequences were equally long (equal-duration trials).
-Each trial also belonged to one of three duration categories: short (1 to 1.25 s), medium (2 to 2.5 s), and long (4 to 5 s).
-Within each category, there were three possible sequence durations: 1 s, 1.125 s, 1.25 s; 2 s, 2.25 s, 2.5 s; and 4 s, 4.5 s, 5 s.
-The exact sequence durations for each trial were determined using a pseudorandom algorithm that was constrained by the trial's type and duration category.
+Each trial also belonged to one of three duration categories: short (1-1.25s), medium (2-2.5s) and long (4-5s).
+Within each category, there were three possible sequence durations: 1s, 1.125s, 1.25s; 2s, 2.25s, 2.5s; 4s, 4.5s, 5s.
+The exact sequence durations for each trial were determined using a pseudo-random algorithm that was constrained by the trial's type and duration category.

-Each subject completed 18 experimental trials (3 trial types \times 3 duration categories \times 2 sequence presentation orders) and 2 catch trials in which one sequence was sampled from the short duration category and the other sequence was sampled from the long duration category.
+Each subject completed 18 experimental trials (3 trial types x 3 duration categories x 2 sequence presentation orders) and 2 catch trials in which one sequence was sampled from the short duration category and the other sequence was sampled from the long duration category.
 The 20 total trials were presented in random order.

-Analyses and results.
-In accordance with our preregistered analysis plan, we excluded subjects if they responded incorrectly to at least one catch trial.
-In total, 85 subjects remained after exclusion.
+In accordance with our pre-registered analysis plan, we excluded subjects if they responded incorrectly to at least one catch trial.
+85 subjects remained after exclusion.